medialab/docdocdoc/README.md

 * **data** *list* - list of dicts with the keys "title" and "fns".
-"title" contains the name of the section and "fns" contains the name of the fonctions in the section.
+"title" contains the name of the section and "fns" contains the name of the functions in the section.

 *Returns*

 *str* - table of content written in Markdown.

+#### build_docs

+Function returning the documentation written in Markdown.

+*Arguments*

+* **data** *list* - list of dicts with the keys "title" and "fns".
+"title" contains the name of the section and "fns" contains the name of the functions in the section.

+*Returns*

+*StringIO* - documentation written in Markdown.

 #### generate_readme